 - The Corps will comply with all applicable laws and regulations.

-The San Francisco District point of contact for WRDA agreements is James Mazza, Acting Chief of the Regulatory Division.
+The San Francisco District point of contact for WRDA agreements is James Mazza, Chief of the Regulatory Division.

 A list of active WRDA agreements are compiled on the USACE-Regulatory-HQ Page for WRDA 214.